marcospsdev/marcospsdev/README.md

 # 👨🏽‍💻 Marcos Paulo Pinto dos Santos Filho

-**`Desenvolvedor Full-Stack & Analista de Qualidade`**
+**`Full-Stack Developer`**

-Olá!
-Meu nome é Marcos Paulo, tenho 25 anos e sou de Fortaleza, Ceará.
-Atuo como Desenvolvedor Full-Stack, com 7 anos de experiência, e Analista de Qualidade, com 4 anos de experiência.
-Minha paixão é criar soluções web robustas, de alta performance e com foco na melhor experiência do usuário.
+Hello!
+My name is Marcos Paulo, I am 25 years old and I am from Fortaleza, Ceará, Brazil.
+I work as a Full-Stack Developer and have 10 years of programming experience.
+My passion is creating robust, high-performance web solutions focused on the best user experience.

-Sou especialista em desenvolvimento Front-end (Angular, React, TypeScript), Back-end (Node.js, APIs RESTful) e DevOps (Docker, CI/CD).
-Sou proficiente em metodologias ágeis como Scrum e em boas práticas de código, como Clean Code e SOLID.
-Na área de QA, possuo vasta experiência em testes automatizados (Cypress, Jest), testes de API e BDD.
+I specialize in Front-end development (HTML, CSS, TypeScript, JavaScript, Angular, React, Vue), Back-end (Node.js, Java, C#, RESTful APIs), and DevOps (Docker, CI/CD).
+I am proficient in agile methodologies such as Scrum and BDD, and I adopt good coding practices such as Clean Code and SOLID.
+In the area of Quality Analysis, I have extensive experience in developing automated tests (Cypress, Jest) and API tests.

 ---

-### 🌐 Conecte-se
+### 🌐 Connect

 <p align="left">
     <a href="https://www.linkedin.com/in/marcospsdev">